valorisa/socat-1.8.1.0_for_Windows/DOCKER_BUILD_PUSH.md

 ## Local directory

-All commands below must be run from:
+All commands below can be run from:

 ```text
 C:\Users\<your_username>\Projets\socat-1.8.1.0\Install_from_dockerfile